43615/adc-lang/MANUAL.md

 There are some advanced commands represented by words instead of the usual single characters, starting with `_` (underscore) and running until the next whitespace character.

+# Input and output

+The interpreter is connected to a standard set of I/O streams: Input, output, and error.
+The error stream works automatically, see [below](#errors).
+- `? -> Sz` reads one line of input into a string. **CLI:** Interrupt signals cancel the command, EOF makes an empty string.
+- `Xa p` pops and prints the top-of-stack value.
+- `Xa P` prints without a newline.
+- `fp` prints the whole stack line-by-line, keeping the contents.
+The top value is printed last.
+- For the above printing commands, prefixing `` ` `` will print `[brackets]` around strings.
+- `"` toggles string mode for printing commands.
+Output is written to a string buffer instead of the output stream, the closing `"` pushes the string to the stack.
+- `_clhist` clears the input history.
+Does nothing if no history is implemented.
+- **CLI:** uses the IO streams of the process, input uses an additional [line editor](https://crates.io/crates/linefeed).
+The library may be attached to other streams using a generic interface.

 # Array polymorphism

 Arrays are ordered, contiguous lists of objects with arbitrary length.
 Due to the fact that the contained objects can themselves be arrays, their dimensionality is unlimited.
 In ADC, arrays are written `(with parentheses)`.
 Here's an example of inputting a 2-dimensional array: